Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Schedules work and coordinates jobs with other departments, divisions, agencies, and outside services.

-- Develops, reads, interprets, and modifies blueprints and makes sketches of work to be performed.
+- Develops, reads, interprets, and modifies blueprints and drawings, and makes sketches of work to be performed.

-- Issues and receives safety clearances and performs high voltage switching at the Pleasant Valley Pumping Plant and related facilities.
+- Issues and receives safe clearances and performs high voltage switching at the Pleasant Valley Pumping Plant and related facilities.

 - Handles arc welding, brazing, and torch-cutting equipment.